workflow4metabolomics/workflow4metabolomics/README.md

 ##### Requirements

-If your script `mytool-script` is written in R, and have the following R library dependencies: `batch`, `PMCMR`.
-You have to define the following lines inside your tool XML file:
+If your script `mytool-script` is written in R, and have the following R library dependencies: `batch`, `PMCMR`, you have to define the following lines inside your tool XML file:
 ```xml
 <requirements>
 	<requirement type="package" version="3.2.2">R</requirement>